 FFXIV Gathering: Mining

 This is by no means an end all guide to making gil in FFXIV.
-There are numerous things that I left out because a) a magician never reveals (all) their tricks and b) there are lots of things you can and should figure out on your own by experience.
+There are numerous things that I left out because a magician never reveals (all) their tricks.
+There are also lots of things you can and should figure out on your own by experience.
 If you still need help, please message me and I will do my best to help with any questions or concerns you have making gil!